MQadeer/Movie-Recommendation-and-Genre-Classification-System-NLP-project-/README.md

 * **Model Metrics Across Different Genre Frequency Thresholds:** Displays Micro F1, Macro F1, Micro Precision, and Micro Recall as lines, illustrating their trends as the minimum genre frequency threshold increases.
 * **Number of Genres Considered at Different Frequency Thresholds:** Shows how the number of included genres decreases with higher frequency thresholds, providing context for the performance metrics.

-While working on the project and following the origional pipeline we proposed we were not seeing good results.
-So, we decided to look for other approaches which might provide better results.
-The main2.py file is the implementation of those different approaches.
 # Methodology Deviations: Proposal vs Implementation Analysis

+### While working on the project and following the original pipeline we proposed, we did not observe satisfactory results.
+Therefore, we explored alternative approaches that might yield better performance.
+The main2.py file contains the implementation of these alternative methods.

 ## Key Deviations from Original Proposal